-During the period analyzed, the compensation levels of our named executive officers were below the 25th percentile of both the advisor peer group and the self-managed peer group.
-The Compensation Committee believes that the compensation of our named executive officers during 2017 is reasonable in comparison to market rates based on the review of the compensation levels of the selected peer group.
+During the period analyzed, the equity grant of our CEO was near the 75th percentile of comparable values for the advisor peer group and below the 25th percentile of the self-managed peer group.
+Other executive officers grants were slightly above the 25th percentile of the advisor peer group and below the 25th percentile of the self-managed peer group.
+The Compensation Committee believes that the compensation of our named executive officers during 2018 is reasonable in comparison to market rates based on the review of the compensation levels of the selected peer group.